DiGiorgio Corporation

-DiGiorgio corporation was a fruit-growing corporation and eventual conglomerate in the 20th century.
+Di Giorgio corporation was a fruit-growing corporation and eventual conglomerate in the 20th century.
 Once a vast company, owning much of California's central valley farm land, and multibillion-dollar corporation, a massive restructuring in the 1990s limited its breadth.
-DiGiorgio distributed food products under its White Rose brand name to New York, New Jersey and Connecticut.
+Di Giorgio distributed food products under its White Rose brand name to New York, New Jersey and Connecticut.

 Founding

-Joseph DiGiorgio (born Giuseppe DiGiorgio, 1874 in Cefalu, Sicily) immigrated to the United States in 1888, becoming a middleman for fruit sales.
+Joseph Di Giorgio (born Giuseppe Di Giorgio, 1874 in Cefalu, Sicily) immigrated to the United States in 1888, becoming a middleman for fruit sales.
 He founded the Baltimore Fruit Exchange in 1904 on borrowed money and eventually owned fruit exchanges in several major regions of the east coast.
 In 1911 was able to purchase the Earl Fruit Company, a California shipper to integrate further in the produce chain.
 In 1919, he bought 5845 acres of land outside Arvin in California's San Joaquin Valley.
-A year later, DiGiorgio founded DiGiorgio Fruit Co.
+A year later, Di Giorgio founded Di Giorgio Fruit Co.
 His success came when he obtained water for the arid California land by drilling wells hundreds of feet deep.
-By 1929, just ten years after his original land purchase, DiGiorgio's company was the largest fruit-packing plant in the nation.
+By 1929, just ten years after his original land purchase, Di Giorgio's company was the largest fruit-packing plant in the nation.

 Growth

 The produce grown on the west coast became the main focus of the business.
-The end of Prohibition in 1933 saw DiGiorgio venture into the winery business, forming Del Vista Wine Co and bulk wine was shipped to the east coast in large tank cars.
-DiGiorgio was the largest wine producer in the country at that time though wine became a minor part of the corporation later.
+The end of Prohibition in 1933 saw Di Giorgio venture into the winery business, forming Del Vista Wine Co and bulk wine was shipped to the east coast in large tank cars.
+Di Giorgio was the largest wine producer in the country at that time though wine became a minor part of the corporation later.
 By 1946, the company occupied 33 sqmi of the San Joaquin Valley as well as land as far north as Washington state, in Marysville and south to the Mexican border.
 It was the largest grape, plum and pear grower in the world.
-Its revenue rose from $5.7 million in 1938 to $18.2 million in 1946, with DiGiorgio and his family owning 59% of the stock.
+Its revenue rose from $5.7 million in 1938 to $18.2 million in 1946, with Di Giorgio and his family owning 59% of the stock.

 Early setbacks

-The shrinking and increasingly saline water table eventually forced DiGiorgio Co. to request federal irrigation water.
+The shrinking and increasingly saline water table eventually forced Di Giorgio Co. to request federal irrigation water.
 However, it was disqualified by the US Bureau of Reclamation, which restricted its services to owners of less than 160 acre.

-Ernesto Galarza also targeted DiGiorgio Co., organizing a strike from 1947 to 1950 and a boycott of the company's products.
+Ernesto Galarza also targeted Di Giorgio Co., organizing a strike from 1947 to 1950 and a boycott of the company's products.
 The strike lasted 30 months.
-DiGiorgio Co. eventually signed a contract with the United Farm Workers in 1966, after another long and highly publicized strike led by Cesar Chavez.
+Di Giorgio Co. eventually signed a contract with the United Farm Workers in 1966, after another long and highly publicized strike led by Cesar Chavez.